 The Translation of Video Game Languages Is Not Straightforward

-The process of video games translation requires the translator to look at a wide array of aspects involved in the process; these aspects include understanding the game, the characters, levels, design, and the lure behind that game.
+The process of video game translation requires the translator to look at a wide array of aspects involved in the process; these aspects include understanding the game, the characters, levels, design, and the lure behind that game.
 In short, it is not just a simple and direct process; it needs well-versed market research.

-As you can see this is a wholistic approach to translation, which is well-known as “localization”, which is a form of translation where the meaning is adopted so that it sounds as if it is meant for a certain region, culture, or even a certain country.
+As you can see this is a holistic approach to translation, which is well-known as “localization”, which is a form of translation where the meaning is adopted so that it sounds as if it is meant for a certain region, culture, or even a certain country.

 Best Languages to Translate Your Video Game